docpad-archive/documentation/community/showcase.html.md

 - [Rob Rawkes](http://rawkes.com/) - Rawkes is the home of Rob Hawkes, part-time Rawket Scientist and full-time geek.
 Join him as he explores the outer-reaches of programming, digital media, games, and everything in-between.
 - [RunGRE](http://rungre.com/) - RunGRE is the first memory flashcard system designed to be used while exercising.
 Study the 500 most important GRE words while you move.
 Join us as we wage a war on sitting!
 Site built on Docpad :)
 - [ShareLaTeX.com Blog](https://www.sharelatex.com/blog/) - Used to generate static pages for the blog
+- [takitapart.](http://takitapart.com/) - akitapart. - pronounced "take-it-apart" - is the blog of Bob VanderClay, web application developer, founding partner at high90, and all around nerd
 - [The Open Document Format](http://www.opendocumentformat.org/) - The official website of the OpenOffice ODF file format
 - [Tomohisa Oda](http://tomohisaoda.com/) - Japanese: Web engineer and designer from Japan
 - [The Open Document Format's Plugfest](http://www.odfplugfest.org/) - The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard